YouTube Without the Algorithm

 Workflow 2 - Download Videos

 A second workflow runs separately and picks up queued URLs one at a time.
-I split this out because a single long-running workflow kept timing out or running into other wierd issues that were cumbersome to debug.
-This one marks each URL as “downloading,” calls yt-dlp via a small Python wrapper I wrote for Docker compatibility, then sends a Pushover notification when it’s done.
+I split this out because a single long-running workflow kept timing out or kept running into other wierd issues that were cumbersome to debug.
+This one marks each URL as “downloading,” calls yt-dlp via a small Python wrapper, then sends a Pushover notification when it’s done.
 Videos land in a NAS folder that Plex scans periodically.

-One bug I haven’t fixed: downloads that fail silently stay stuck at “downloading” forever.
-I have a safeguard in place to ensure videos aren’t too long or too large, they silently fail…for now.
+One bug I haven’t fixed is that downloads that fail silently stay stuck at “downloading” forever.
+I have a safeguard in place to ensure videos aren’t too long or too large so they silently fail…for now.

 The allowlist isn’t optional.
 Early on I got spam with YouTube links that made it into the queue.
 Nothing harmful got through, but it was a reminder that anything internet-facing needs filtering at the door.